jguegant/tech.blog/content/C++/trip-report-meetingcpp-2019.md

 If the nature made you of a short stature or you don't have the best eyesight (or both like me), you will have a hard time following some of the slides.
 I cannot remember having any issue with that at **CppCon**.
 Having rooms with inclined rows helps a lot!

-Note: apparently, the organisers are well-aware of this issue and may come up with a nice solution for next round of Meeting C++!
+Note: apparently, the organisers are well-aware of this issue and may come up with a nice solution for the next round of Meeting C++!

 Probably to avoid having crammed rooms and irritating noises, **Meeting C++** also has this concept of closing doors of the tracks as soon as the talk starts and not letting annoying enter.
 I am not quite convinced by this idea, it extremely frustrating to not be able to move to another talk if the current one is not to your taste.